-Briefly describe the intended objectives of this research application.
+Briefly describe the intended objectives of your project application.
 Objectives should relate to the overall goal or aim of the research.
-The HRC suggests a minimum of 3 objectives, with sufficient standalone operational detail and scientific information to assess your performance in subsequent years.
+The HRC suggests 2 to 3 objectives for small projects, 4 to 5 objectives for medium projects and 6 to 7 objectives for large projects with sufficient standalone operational detail and scientific information to assess your performance in subsequent years.